 The meal plan for students who have been away begins at the same time as their housing, after the midpoint date of Interterm.

 Students Away During Spring Semester

 First-year students are not allowed to live off campus.
-Because the college does not have housing facilities for them, all married students and students with children live off campus.
+Because the College does not have housing facilities for them, all married students and students with children live off campus.
 However, spouses and children are encouraged to participate fully in campus life.
 All students requesting permission for off-campus housing must submit their requests online no later than Nov.
 1 for the spring semester and March 15 for the next academic year.
-The online off-campus housing request form is at www.amherst.edu/campuslife/reslife/housing.
-The college allows a maximum of 50 students to live off campus each semester.
+The off-campus housing request form is at www.amherst.edu/campuslife/reslife/housing.
+The College allows a maximum of 50 students to live off campus each semester.
 Each request must be submitted online prior to the semester it will affect.
 Requests need to be resubmitted each year.
 Failure to meet deadlines may result in the denial of off-campus status.
 Note: Having signed a lease before being granted off-campus status does not constitute automatic eligibility.